City

 Find Physical Therapist Assistant jobs in Kingman, AZ

-LPNs provide basic patient care.
-They work in hospitals and clinics.
-This role is vital for patient health and comfort.
+Licensed Practical Nurses provide basic patient care.
+They work in hospitals, nursing homes, and clinics.
+LPNs monitor patients, administer medications, and assist doctors.
+This role is essential for maintaining patient health and comfort.

 Find Licensed Practical Nurse jobs in Kingman, AZ